metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 ## Saints @ Jets

 Zach Wilson is just awful.
 Just plain awful.
 It's not so much the Saints stopping him as it is him slipping up with his wild passes.

+You know...the Jets are trying some interesting things on defense.
+Shifting defensive linemen, two-deep safety coverage shells, linebacker blitzes.
+Saleh's defense isn't nearly as simple as Lombardi presents it to be.